Psalm 51, 18-19

-Finally, as we come to the end of David's psalm, we find that "The Art Of Confessing Our Sins" includes that we pray for God’s purposes.
-David offered a prayer regarding God’s purpose, that God should fulfil His purpose for Zion and that he would be pleased with Israel’s sacrifices and thus his confession ends with a desire for that which pleases God.
+Finally, as we come to the end of David's psalm, we find that 'The Art of Confessing Our Sins' includes that we pray for God’s purposes.
+David offered a prayer regarding God’s purpose - that God should fulfil His purpose for Zion and that He would be pleased with Israel’s sacrifices.
+Thus David's confession ends with a desire for that which pleases God.

 Something to do

-As Zambia Anglican Council and Christians in general we must not be self-centred in our prayers and programming instead we should always we should seek God’s will in the fight against malaria.
+As the Zambia Anglican Council and Christians in general, we must not be self-centred in our prayers and programming.
+Instead, we should always seek God’s will in the fight against malaria.

 Something to pray